Litecoin price prediction: LTC towards $120, analyst | Cryptopolitan

 Analyst Mountain Trader FX had identified the cryptocurrency in an ascending channel formation in their Litecoin price prediction.
 However, during the corrective move, Litecoin fell out of the channel as bearish pressures dominated.
 The analyst then pointed out the formation of a bear pennant by the price action of the cryptocurrency.
 The formation is indicative of the strong bearish pressures that currently have a hold on Litecoin; hence, the analyst believes that Litecoin will be falling soon.

-At the time of writing, a break out from the bear pennant had been identified, although it is not confirmed yet.
-If the LTC break out from the bear pennant is confirmed, the analyst believes that the cryptocurrency’s first target price will be $122.
+At the time of writing, a break-out from the bear pennant had been identified, although it is not confirmed yet.
+If the LTC break-out from the bear pennant is confirmed, the analyst believes that the cryptocurrency’s first target price will be $122.
 And if Litecoin continues the downward trajectory, Litecoin is likely to reach the second target price at $98.
-The analyst also believes that the cryptocurrency can pick up the growth from the identified target price levels.
+The analyst also believes that the cryptocurrency can pick up its growth from the identified target price levels.

 Analysts are not all bearish on the future outlook of Litecoin as some analysts have predicted very optimistic price targets for the cryptocurrency.
 Analyst Bitcoin Guru has identified a mega-bull in their Litecoin price prediction.
 The analyst has based their analysis on the historic mega-bull fractals that formed parabolas.
 The cryptocurrency is currently developing a bullish fractal.